nicolerivera1/colombian-teleconnections/README.md

 The code allows us to analyze these teleconnections and their cascading effects, helping us understand how distant climate events can influence Colombian temperature and precipitation.

-You can reproduce our results or make your own analysis using this codes and building the appropiate folder structure to run the scripts.
+You can reproduce our results or make your analysis using these codes and build the appropriate folder structure to run the scripts.

 ## Usage

-To start using the colombian teleconnections code, follow these recommendations:
+To start using the Colombian teleconnections code, follow these recommendations:

 1. Clone the repository.